isaacnmm/pestpolicy-hugo2XX/content/posts/do-geckos-eat-bed-bugs/index.md

 So, will geckos feed on cockroaches?
 Well, yes geckos and house lizards will also eat roaches and their larva.
 But they occupy different places - roaches love places near the ground.
 On the other hand, geckos occupy spaces that are higher above the ground - they love dark, damp, and equally cool places.
 But house lizards will occupy dark places - also loved by cockroaches.

-> See Also: > [Animals that Eat Cockroaches](https://pestpolicy.com/what-animals-eat-cockroaches/)Centipedes will feed on house lizards - the bug's wriggly motion will attract lizards that snatch them fast.
-You'll get the centipedes around the house on wood beams and other wooden fixtures.
-Lizards will also feed on termite swarmers that move in colonies - they have wings and hence will fly as swarmers.

 ##  Will House**Geckos Eat Bed Bugs in captivity?**